-So, you’ll need a web hosting provider — and today there are dozens of excellent WordPress hosting companies who will not only install the WordPress software for you — but also maintain your site, even creating backups every night, and monitoring it for security issues.
+That means it’s not designed to run on a personal computer like other applications.
+Instead, it needs to be installed on a web server in order to work.
+So, you’ll need a web hosting provider — and today there are dozens of excellent Managed WordPress hosting companies who will not only install the WordPress software for you — but also manage your site for you, keeping the software up-to-date, creating backups every night, and even monitoring it for security issues.

 Finally, you’ll choose a hosting plan.
 You can certainly start with the free plan, but if you want to use your own domain name, or remove WordPress.com advertising that will appear on your site, you’ll need to purchase one of the other plans.
 And if you want the freedom to install premium themes or plugins from third-party companies, you’ll need to purchase their top-tier hosting plan.

-Still, if you’re looking for a free, and easy way to get started with a WordPress website, you might consider WordPress.com.
+Still, if you’re looking for a free and easy way to get started with a WordPress website, you might consider WordPress.com.

 But, if you want complete control over your site’s design and content… or if you’d like to use a custom theme or plugin, you’ll need to pay for their top-tier hosting plan.
 And if you’re considering that option, you should also shop around – and take a look at the dozens of other hosting companies who also install and manage WordPress for you.